petaverse-cloud/pv-docs-site/docs/petority/5_pets/6_delete.md

 ---

 # Deleting Pet Profiles
-In the Wagguracy app, you have the flexibility to delete pet profiles that are no longer needed.
+In the WAGGURACY app, you have the flexibility to delete pet profiles that are no longer needed.
-Here are the straightforward steps on how to delete a created pet profile in the Wagguracy app:
+Here are the straightforward steps on how to delete a created pet profile in the WAGGURACY app:

 ![delete](/img/pet/Deleting.jpg)

 1. Open the App:

-    Launch the Wagguracy app and log in to your account.
+    Launch the WAGGURACY app and log in to your account.
 2. Access Pet Profile:

    Tap **User** > **Pet info** section.